aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 2. Add the calendar data to the project.
 3. Save the updated project data back to the MPP file.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-WriteUpdatedCalendarDataToMPP-WriteUpdatedCalendarDataToMPP.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-WriteUpdatedCalendarDataToMPP.cs" >}}